Pure Soy 100 Wax

 Solid Form: Flakes Uses: Container Candles

 ^ Value dependant on the quality and potency of the fragrance so testing is required for optimum results.
-This will also vary on type of oil used, i.e. fragrance oil or essential oil, etc. Please note, the standard fragrance load for Scents by LCS Fragrance Oils are commonly 6-8% but variations will be dependent on the potency of the oil.
+This will also vary on type of oil used, i.e. fragrance oil or essential oil, etc. Please note, the standard fragrance load for Fragrance Oils are commonly 6-8% but variations will be dependent on the density of the oil.

 Being made entirely from soy, this 100% natural product can be more temperamental than our other blended waxes, we recommended trialling of this wax to ensure you’re able to harness the beautiful potential of pure, natural soy.